 - Use Rufus or your favorite tool for creating bootable memory sticks and point it to the newly created

 .isofile.
-You’ll notice Rufus allow us to use FAT32 as the main filesystem, not NTFS.
+You’ll notice Rufus now allow us to use FAT32 as the main filesystem, and not only NTFS.

 - Delete the temporary directory created in step 1 at your own discretion.